scottcarr/beagle/copilot.md

 # Concepts

+At the highest level a _spec_ defined an set of infinite data streams, the operations to perform on the streams, conditions to monitor the streams for, and functions to call when those conditions occur.

 The main data type is _Stream_, where _Stream_ is an infinite list.
 You need to specifiy the type of the element so a valid declaration is: